Hemie143/gc_puzzles/docs/text.rst

 * Different letters (italic, different font, colors, ...).
 This could be a Bacon cipher
 * Look into the source code for information (CTRL-U in most browsers)

     * search for background image
-  * search for HTML tag <UserSupplied>, this is where the description begins
+    * search for HTML tag <UserSuppliedContent>, this is where the description begins
+    * search for strange characters and tags, hidden content
+    * search for hyperlinks and alt-text